 I have a master’s degree in clinical nutrition therapy and completed a dietetic internship with Saint Louis University.
 I have a bachelor’s in culinary nutrition from Johnson and Wales University.
 These degrees give me a unique combination of skills to work most efficiently with people needing nutrition knowledge.
 I have been a practicing dietitian for almost three years.
 As a dietitian, I have never followed the “rules,” telling people what to eat.
 My goal is to teach patients how to eat.
 I believe having the knowledge to follow a healthy lifestyle is only part of the puzzle and knowing how to apply that knowledge is just as important.

 I graduated with my RN, BSN degree from Mount Mercy College in 2007.
 I’ve been practicing now for almost 10 years in various nursing professions: med-surg, skilled nursing care and hospice care.
-For the last two years, I’ve taken on the role of clinical nurse for Dr. Pruchno.
-My interests outside of work are: working out, fishing, golfing, camping, walking my dog, traveling, and hiking.
+For the last five years, I’ve taken on the role of clinical nurse for Dr. Pruchno.
+My interests outside of work are: working out, fishing, golfing, camping, traveling, and hiking.
 Health and fitness have always been my passion, which makes this job perfect for me.
 To share that passion with others and see others grow individually is a rewarding experience as a health professional.

 I have worked as a cosmetologist for 8 years before transitioning to work at a dental lab for a few years.
 My passion for working with people has brought me to Health Transitions Clinic.
 My skills with communication and providing open dialog naturally assist with making patients feel welcome here at the clinic.
 I particularly enjoy how patient focused the team here at our clinic is, we truly are building a welcoming environment to foster change and improve patient lives.
 As someone who’s family has been and will continue to fight diabetes I can truly understand how our patients feel when they come to our clinic for help fighting this crippling chronic disease.
 In my free time I like to read, go fishing, crochet, play with my two dogs and spend time with my boys Cody, Brantley, and Barrett.